 Hot Seat Report

-Welcome to the Hot Seat Report, an updating list of college basketball head coaches in various stages of low job security.
-Each week, coaches will be added/removed/moved around based on team’s performance.
+Welcome to the Hot Seat Report, an updating list of college basketball head coaches with low job security.
+Each week, coaches will be added/removed/shuffled around based on team’s performance.
 To see the list of coaching changes that have already happened, head over to the Coaching Carousel page.
 Note: Coaches in each category are sorted alphabetically.

 YOUR CHAIR IS ON FIRE, SIR